The best parks in and around Birmingham for nature walks

 Postcode: B30 1QS

 On street parking available.
 This small pond is home to the local model boat sailing club which meets most Sunday’s and its a sight to behold.
 A great spot to pause and feed the ducks, and have a stretch of the legs especially if you’re visiting nearby Cadbury World.
 If you’re around in the evening you might spot the local herons too.
-No cafe or toilet facilities.
+It’s a small spot but I’ve spotted people pause here for the May blossoms doing photo shoots and with a short walk to the village green with a variety of shops for drinks and treats it’s a lovely little walk.

 15. Sandwell Valley